eventnetusa/eventnet/src/_vip/sarc-sponsorships.md

   take home test kits, etc.
 content_section:
   - text_block_markdown: >-
-      #### EventNetUSA, founded in 1976, is a consumer activation marketing
-      agency providing turnkey event production and management nationwide.
+      EventNetUSA, founded in 1976, is a consumer activation marketing agency providing turnkey event production and management nationwide.

-      #### Our clients include Humana, L'Oreal, Dunkin' Donuts, Carnival Cruise
-      Line and more.
+      Our clients include Humana, L'Oreal, Dunkin' Donuts, Carnival Cruise Line and more.

-      #### **Currently seeking opportunities at 55+ living communities for event
-      and activity brand sponsorships.
+      **Currently seeking opportunities at 55+ living communities for event and activity brand sponsorships.
 Our goal is partner with communities to sponsor recurring social activities on an on-going basis.**

-      &nbsp;

-      #### **Ideal Events, Tournaments and Activities&nbsp;**
+      **Ideal Events, Tournaments and Activities&nbsp;**

       * Golf Classics and Scrambles